sandhyaasingh/Biofeedback-Loop-System-for-Anxiety-Management-in-Real-Time/README.md

-# Biofeedback-Loop-System-for-Anxiety-Management-in-Real-Time
+# Real-Time-Biofeedback-System-for-Anxiety-Management
-Biofeedback Loop System for Anxiety Management in Real-Time A real-time biofeedback system designed to monitor physiological signals (e.g., heart rate, skin conductivity) and provide feedback for managing anxiety.
-The system helps users regulate stress levels using real-time data and notifications, promoting emotional well-being.
+A real-time biofeedback system that monitors physiological signals like heart rate and skin conductivity to help manage anxiety.
+The system provides feedback and notifications to guide users in stress regulation and emotional well-being.